Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ## Attribute data

 All shapefiles have both attribute table and geometry data.
 These are automatically loaded with `readOGR`.
-The loaded attribute data can be treated in a similar way to an R [data frame](http://www.statmethods.net/input/datatypes.html).
+The loaded attribute data can be treated the same as an R [data frame](http://www.statmethods.net/input/datatypes.html).

-R delibrately hides the geometry of spatial data unless you print the entire object (try typing `print(sport)`).
+R deliberately hides the geometry of spatial data unless you print the entire object (try typing `print(sport)`).
 Let's take a look at the headings of sport, using the following command: `names(sport)` Remember, the attribute data contained in spatial objects are kept in a 'slot' that can be accessed using the `@` symbol: `sport@data`.
 This is useful if you do not wish to work with the spatial components of the data at all times.